NOT-LPC/notlpc-concept/content/about/our-communications.md

 ---
-title: Who we are
+title: Our communications
-linktitle: Who we are
+linktitle: Our communications
 description: North of Tyne Local Pharmaceutical Committee (LPC) is the statutory organisation which represents all community pharmacies in Northumberland, Newcastle and North Tyneside.

 date: 2018-05-01